optimacare/OasisAzureDeployment/README.md

 # Oasis on Azure

-Check the requirements, configure your deployment
+Check the requirements, configure your deployment and deploy the platform.

 ## Requirements